50 Questions You Must Ask to Evaluate the Quality of Your Website

 45. How Targeted Are Keywords on the Site?

-You can have the best content in the world.
 Your technical SEO can exceed 100 percent and be the best, fastest-loading website ever.
 But, in the end, keywords are the name of the game.

-Keyword queries are how Google finds what people are searching for.
+Keyword queries are how Google understands what people are searching for.

-The more targeted your keywords on-site are, the better that Google will be able to discern where to place your site in the search results.
+The more targeted your keywords are, the easier it is for Google to discern where to place your site in the search results.

 What exactly is meant by targeted keywords?
-These are any words that users use to find your site, that are mapped to queries from Google.
+These are any words that users use to find your site that are mapped to queries from Google.

 And what is the best, most awesome method to use to optimize these keywords?